fleshguard/hyprfiles/README.md

 > [!NOTE]
 > These are my personal dots—theyre not wrote for systemd, so you might have to edit some configs or scripts
 >
-> But everything else you need should be below
+> But everything else you need should be below or in 'System Information'

+## Fonts
+Fira Code Retina, Segoe UI Variable, FantasqueSansMono, Cascadia Mono NF, Noto Fonts Emoji, Noto Fonts Symbols, Font Awesome 6, JetBrainsMono Nerd Font

 ## Dependencies for Arch-based distros:
-'$ pacman -Sy Hyprland hyprlock hypridle swaybg foot wofi swaync wlogout waybar ttf-fira-code ttf-nerd-fonts-symbols noto-fonts-emoji pywal'
+'$ pacman -Sy Hyprland hyprlock hypridle swaybg foot wofi swaync wlogout waybar pywal'